iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Projected Subgradient Method Convergence Proof.md

 $$
 which lead us the inequality on the 4th line.

-\[2\]: we expand the relation recursively by applying the inquality itself to $\Vert x^{(t)} - \bar x \Vert^2$ repeatedly for different value of $t$, giving us the summation of the other 2 terms in the expression as an upper bound.
+\[2\]: we expand the relation recursively by applying the inequality itself to $\Vert x^{(t)} - \bar x \Vert^2$ repeatedly for different value of $t$, giving us the summation of the other 2 terms in the expression as an upper bound.
 Next we continue from the end of the end of the expression:

 $$
 \begin{aligned}